The 14 Best Affordable Dog Foods in 2023

 Is dry dog food cheaper than wet dog food?

 Yes, dry dog food is much cheaper than wet dog food.
-It can last much longer than canned dog food because of longer shelf life.
+It can last much longer than canned dog food because of its longer shelf life.
 Also, because wet food is usually tastier, dogs tend to eat more of it in one meal.

 Why is dry dog food cheaper than wet dog food?